olivertaylor/textplay_template/README.rst

 * notes/

   A miscellaneous folder for scraps of notes.
-  Images, paper notebook scans, meeting minutes, that stuff.
+  Images, paper notebook scans, meeting minutes - that stuff.

   * story_encyclopedia.txt